bruefire/NES-FS/readme-en.txt

 Overview:
-this program is simulator to fly in "3-sphere" space which have diferent features from Euclid space. the source was coded for windows.
+this program is simulator to fly in "Spherical space" and "Hyperbolic space" which have diferent features from Euclid space. the source was coded for windows.